What Femininity Means to Me

 There is definitely something wrong with this world and the way we think.
 Evil exists, because there is nothing else that could account for the battle of right and wrong.
 When actions such as the Rwandan genocide are balanced against the science teacher in Kenya giving back most of his salary to help students there’s no contesting it: good and evil is our dilemma.

-Where we get into major trouble is when we personify the good or evil, instead of seeing beyond the actions of people to see why they do them, which comes down to what we believe.
+Where we get into major trouble is when we personify the good or evil, instead of seeing beyond the actions of people to see why they do them… which comes down to what we believe.
 For example Stalin was an evil man, but not because he was the original evil.
 He made terrible choices because he believed the wrong things.
 The Kenyan teacher also made choices, which made him recognizable to us as someone good.
 The teacher is not the good, but he is certainly expressing good.
 The question we must ask is, “why do we do what we do?”

 Part of that is checking the sequence of our logical understanding.
 Think of what would happen if we say “Stalin made terrible choices.
 He is a man.
 Therefore men are evil.”
 With such logic Tabichi, the science teacher, would be on this side: “Tabichi made good choices.
 He is a man.
 Therefore men are good.”
+Think about it, both things are true, but stand at opposite corners meaning that we must go deeper to figure out what’s going on.
+Logic is what brings us to a place of discovering truth, but logic isn’t truth.
+It is useful as a tool.

 If indeed it’s true that truth or evil is neither masculine nor feminine, but something greater than that, then we ought to acknowledge that we greatly inhibit the potential of both if we make truth specific to either men or women.
 The same baselines of humanity, salvation, honesty, integrity, kindness, and love apply to us all.
 We all lust after something, we all make selfish choices.
+We all have the potential to change, to grow.

 To be truly a woman or man, to be truly masculine or feminine, we have to go past the things that we do (action) or that identify (biology) to see that we have been given a more complex identity that cannot be immediately seen, but is hidden within us.
 We gotta go through work to uncover this sucker.